-SEO Content Examples: Real Formats That Rank and Drive Traffic
+SEO Content Examples: 6 Real Formats That Rank and Drive Traffic in 2026

-SEO content examples include how-to guides, comparison pages, listicles, glossary entries, and case studies—each optimized to match search intent and rank in Google.
+SEO content examples include how-to guides, comparison pages, listicles, glossary entries, and case studies—each optimized to match search intent and rank.

 SEO content examples include how-to guides, listicles, comparison pages, glossary entries, case studies, and topic pillar pages—each format optimized to match a distinct type of search intent and earn rankings in Google, Bing, and AI-powered search tools like Perplexity and ChatGPT.

 Understanding which format to use, and why it works, is more useful than a generic list of tips.
-The following examples are drawn from real-world patterns that consistently rank across industries, with explanations of why each format performs.
+According to an Ahrefs Content Explorer study, a handful of repeatable content formats account for the majority of top-ranking pages across all industries—and these SEO content examples consistently appear at the top.[Ahrefs Content Explorer Study, 2024] The following examples are drawn from real-world patterns that consistently rank across industries, with explanations of why each format performs.

 What Are the Main Types of SEO Content?